anynines/a9s-cli-v2/docs/docs/a9s-cli-klutch.md

 After logging in, grant access, and then **choose the resource you would like to bind**.
 Once this is done, return to your terminal and wait for the process to finish.

-After the `bind` command has succeeded, you can deploy instances of the chosen resource on your consumer cluster, which will run in the management cluster.
-The command will print an example manifest for the resource you bound that you can apply to the consumer cluster with `kubectl`.
+After the `bind` command has succeeded, you can deploy instances of the chosen resource on your App Cluster, which will run in the  Control Plane Cluster.
+The command will print an example manifest for the resource you bound that you can apply to the App Cluster with `kubectl`.
 You can do this easily by copying the printed yaml and using a heredoc, like so:

 ```bash
 kubectl apply -f - <<EOF